HOBBY FARM RULES

-1. You operate your farm in a business-like manner.
+1. You operate your alpaca farm in a business-like manner.

-2. The time and effort you spend on farming indicates you intend to make it profitable.
+2. The time and effort you spend on farming indicate you intend to make it profitable.

-3. You depend on income from farming for your livelihood.
+3. You depend on income from alpaca farming for your livelihood.

 4. Your losses are due to circumstances beyond your control or are normal in the start-up phase of farming.